acend/kubernetes-basics-training/INSTALL.md

 ### Kubernetes Basics

-The Kubernetes Basics variant of this lab is intended to run on a Kuberntes cluster created with the Terrform setup in [this](https://github.com/acend/terraform-k8s-cluster-lab) repository.
+The Kubernetes Basics variant of this training is intended to be performed on a Kubernetes cluster created with the Terraform setup in [this](https://github.com/acend/terraform-k8s-cluster-lab) repository.

 ### OpenShift Basics